SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 	ORDER BY "MMSI", "TS" ASC;
 ```

-Query 2 aggregates the windows.
+Query 2 above aggregates the windows.
 For our observation at 16:53:03 we see that there are 5 observations in the last 5 minutes, resulting in a cumulative distance of 98.7m.
 Since this is below the threshold (100m), the flag is set to "no motion".

 ![](images/segments_step2.png)